The following policy applies to all UNMC students receiving federal work study funds.

-Federal Work Study is a federally funded financial aid program that provides funding for students to work qualifying part-time, typically on-campus jobs, while attending school to pay for college expenses.
-The salary for student works is shared between the federal government (75%) and the department (25%) hiring the student.
-Federal Work Study may be used to provide funding for students outside of the Graduate Assistantship program.
+Federal Work Study is a federally funded financial aid program that allows students with need to work part-time, typically on-campus jobs, while attending school to pay for college expenses.
+The salary for student workers is shared between the federal government (75%) and the department (25%) hiring the student.
+Students in Graduate Assistantship positions cannot participate in Federal Work Study.

-- Students must complete a FAFSA (Free Application for Federal Student Aid) to become eligible for work-study and demonstrate a financial need for the aid.
+- Students must complete a FAFSA (Free Application for Federal Student Aid) to demonstrate financial need.